Contents: Removal ⇓ Installation ⇓

 9. Remove the cylinder head cover.

-10. Remove the timing belt covers and the belt itself.
+10. Remove the timing belt covers and the timing belt itself.

 11. Remove the power steering pump and alternator drive belts.